Unhealthy foods are the main reason the world is fatter and sicker than ever before.

 Vegan diets are very popular these days, often due to ethical and environmental reasons.

-However… many people promote vegan diets for the purpose of improving health (which is questionable).
+However… many people promote vegan diets for the purpose of improving health.

 There are many processed vegan foods on the market, often sold as convenient replacements for non-vegan foods.